lxedy/WFPlaceholderTextBox/README.md

 ![Alt text](https://i.imgur.com/a7OXQDD.png)

-+ Step 2: Paste the source code into the class - replacing all text inside of it...
++ Step 2: Paste the source code into the class - inside namespace (remember to put the using outside the namespace)...

 ![Alt text](https://i.imgur.com/mJavV4q.png)